What do I have to do to prepare my lawn for spring?

 - The answer is, yes.
 Mower blades should be kept sharp for best result.
 Spring is an excellent time to make sure your mower is performing properly.
 This includes oil and filter change, tires inflated properly, mower deck checked for even cut and blades sharpened.

-For more lawn care questions, visit our lawn care services page or directly contact us via the form in this upper right site of this post.
+For more lawn care questions, visit our lawn care services page or directly contact us via the form in the upper right side of this post.